Strategic Plan & Performance

 When heavy rain threatens the Milwaukee area, stormwater increases the water sent to the Milwaukee Metropolitan Sewerage District (MMSD) water reclamation facilities.

-When too much rain gets into the sanitary sewer system, preventing sewage from backing up into your basement and protecting the environment are our highest priorities.
+When too much rain gets into the sanitary sewer system, our highest priorities are preventing sewage from backing up into your basement and protecting the environment.

 Facility Capacity Information